linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/13 Currency Derivatives.md

 Exchange-traded currency futures and options contracts were traditionally sold in a central exchange by an

-- pen outcry system.
-Under this system, traders congregate around a 'pit' on the trading $oor of the exchange, and contracts are bought and sold at prices within hearing distance of all other traders.
+open outcry system.
+Under this system, traders congregate around a 'pit' on the trading floor of the exchange, and contracts are bought and sold at prices within hearing distance of all other traders.
 Once a contract price is agreed, the traders fill out trading slips which are then matched by the exchange clearing house.
-Once the clearing house confirms the deal, a futures or options contract is in existence and the contract is guaranteed by the exchange. !is means that if one of the parties fails to fulfil its obligations, then the exchange will assume the defaulting party's obligations.
-Effectively the exchange removes counterparty risk; the only credit risk involved is that of the exchange. !ese days, however, most exchanges are switching to computer-based trading systems.
+Once the clearing house confirms the deal, a futures or options contract is in existence and the contract is guaranteed by the exchange.
+This means that if one of the parties fails to fulfil its obligations, then the exchange will assume the defaulting party's obligations.
+Effectively the exchange removes counterparty risk; the only credit risk involved is that of the exchange.
+These days, however, most exchanges are switching to computer-based trading systems.

-One of the major advantages of exchange-traded futures and options contracts is that the exchange

-guarantees every contract, thus relieving the gaining party of the risk of default by the losing party and the

-need to evaluate the creditworthiness of the counterparty.
-To limit its exposure, exchange regulations require

-that each counterparty to a futures contract and the seller (writer) of an option contract makes an initial

-deposit with the exchange known as the 'initial margin' (this is usually between 2 and 10% of the value of the

-contract).
-Once the contract involves a party making a loss greater than the initial margin, further deposits

-are required on a daily basis from the losing party, known as the 'variation margin', to re$etc the potential

-loss associated with the contract. !e 'marking to market', that is, calculation of variation margins, is carried

-- ut at the end of each day on the basis of the settlements price (usually the closing price). !e other party has its profit position credited to its margin account.
+One of the major advantages of exchange-traded futures and options contracts is that the exchange guarantees every contract, thus relieving the gaining party of the risk of default by the losing party and the need to evaluate the creditworthiness of the counterparty.
+To limit its exposure, exchange regulations require that each counterparty to a futures contract and the seller (writer) of an option contract makes an initial deposit with the exchange known as the 'initial margin' (this is usually between 2 and 10% of the value of the contract).
+Once the contract involves a party making a loss greater than the initial margin, further deposits are required on a daily basis from the losing party, known as the 'variation margin', to reflect the potential loss associated with the contract.
+The 'marking to market', that is, calculation of variation margins, is carried out at the end of each day on the basis of the settlements price (usually the closing price).
+The other party has its profit position credited to its margin account.
 Since all potential losses have to be paid for on a daily basis this limits the exposure of the exchange.
 In the rare event that a trader were to fail to settle a margin payment, the exchange has the right to close the trader's position by taking an offsetting contract limiting its potential exposure to that trader's position.
-A further means by which the exchange limits its exposure is that dealing is restricted to members of the exchange who are usually representatives of well-established financial institutions. !e exchange protects itself by careful selection of authorized traders and by imposing high membership requirements and standards. !e exchange also constantly monitors members' positions.
+A further means by which the exchange limits its exposure is that dealing is restricted to members of the exchange who are usually representatives of well-established financial institutions.
+The exchange protects itself by careful selection of authorized traders and by imposing high membership requirements and standards.
+The exchange also constantly monitors members' positions.
 In addition, an exchange will maintain a large clearing fund to meet unforeseen circumstances.

 13.4 CURRENCY FUTURES AND CURRENCY FORWARDS

-A currency futures contract is an agreement between two counterparties to exchange a specified amount

-- f two currencies at a given date in the future at a predetermined exchange rate.
+A currency futures contract is an agreement between two counterparties to exchange a specified amount of two currencies at a given date in the future at a predetermined exchange rate.
 As such, they are basically standardized forward contracts of the kind that we examined in Chapter 1.
-For example, a currency futures contract may specify &125,000 per contract is being bought or sold.
-With a forward contract, the amount to be exchanged is negotiable between the two parties; for example, the two parties can agree to buy/sell, say, &122,000 forward.
+For example, a currency futures contract may specify €125,000 per contract is being bought or sold.
+With a forward contract, the amount to be exchanged is negotiable between the two parties; for example, the two parties can agree to buy/sell, say, €122,000 forward.

 313

 International Finance

-Table 13.2 shows a hypothetical dollar–euro (&125,000) contract offered by the Chicago Mercantile

-Exchange (CME). !e CME also offers a number of currency contracts, including dollar–Australian dollar

-(A\$100,000), dollar–Canadian dollar (C\$100,000), dollar–Mexican peso (500,000 pesos), dollar–sterling

-(£62,500) and dollar–yen (¥12.5 million). !e contract specifies the amount of currency to be exchanged, the

-exchange on which the contract is traded, the delivery date and the process for delivery.
+Table 13.2 shows a hypothetical dollar–euro (€125,000) contract offered by the Chicago Mercantile Exchange (CME).
+The CME also offers a number of currency contracts, including dollar–Australian dollar (A\$100,000), dollar–Canadian dollar (C\$100,000), dollar–Mexican peso (500,000 pesos), dollar–sterling (£62,500) and dollar–yen (¥12.5 million).
+The contract specifies the amount of currency to be exchanged, the exchange on which the contract is traded, the delivery date and the process for delivery.

 One party agrees to sell the currency (go short) and the other party agrees to purchase the currency (go

 long).
-Despite their high degree of similarity there are some practical differences between currency forward

-and futures contracts – summarized in Table 13.3.
+Despite their high degree of similarity there are some practical differences between currency forward and futures contracts – summarized in Table 13.3.

-!e main differences are:
+The main differences are:

 1. A currency futures contract is a standardized notional agreement between two counterparties to